chowdhury18/Weather-App/README.md

 ## Step by step
 Follow the instructions to build and run the dockerize applications:

+- Generate a API key for the following [link](https://openweathermap.org/) and then add the API key to your backend Dockerfile as an ENV variable.

 - Go to *./backend* folder and run the command to build backend image.
 ```
 docker build -t weatherbackend:v1 .